vishalbelsare/ag2/RFCs/001/[RFC] - AgentBus: Inter Agent Communication Model.md

 ### Selectors TBD

 - are selectors evaluated:
-  - sequentialy, and only after some selector is rejected next one is evaluated
+  - sequentially, and only after some selector is rejected next one is evaluated
-  - paralel
+  - concurrently

 ## Common Agentic Flow Patterns
 here are some examples how common Agentic flow might be implemented using AgentBus